hackingmaterials/rocketsled/README.md

 ![Turboworks](/docs/tw.png "Turboworks workflow")

 ### What's the minimum I need to run a workflow with `OptTask`?
+Turboworks is designed to be a "plug and play" framework, meaning "plug in" your workflow and search space.
+Specifically, you need:

 * **Workflow creator function**: takes in a vector of workflow input parameters `x`  and returns a Fireworks workflow based on those parameters.
 Specified with the `wf_creator` arg to `OptTask`. `OptTask` should be located somewhere in the workflow that `wf_creator` returns.
 * **`'_x_opt'` and `'_y_opt'` fields in spec**: the parameters the workflow is run with and the output metric, in the spec of the Firework containing `OptTask`
 * **Dimensions of the search space**: A list of the spaces dimensions, where each dimension is defined by`(higher, lower)` form (for  `float`/ `int`)  or `["a", "comprehensive", "list"]` form for categories.
 Specified with the `dimensions` argument of `OptTask`